 A third type of advisor is called a "fee only" financial planner or manager.
 These managers get paid a percentage of your investment portfolio every quarter.
 Typically they get paid between one half and one percent of your average daily investment portfolio value.
 These advisors do not get paid anything when you make a trade.
 The more your portfolio grows the more they get in fees.
 If your portfolio goes down in value, they get less of a fee.
 Their interest is tightly tied to your financial growth.

-You may already have a for-fee manager on your staff.
-Do you own any actively managed mutual funds?
+You may already be paying a for-fee manager - do you own any actively managed mutual funds?
 These funds all have a fund manager - someone you pay to make investment decisions for you.
 They don't (always) get paid on trades; they earn their keep by having the fund value grow.
 Even if you buy no-load funds you still pay a fund manager.
 There are index mutual funds and index ETFs; these have management fees too, but they are typically the lowest fee of all funds because they follow an algorithm to buy and sell - there is no active manager of these funds.
-When I added up all the fund manager fees that came out of my mutual funds each year it turned out I was paying 4.5% of my portfolio in management fees.
+When I added up all the fund manager fees that came out of my mutual funds each year it turned out I was paying 4.5% of my portfolio in management fees!
 That made the 0.75% I paid for a personal asset manager seem pretty reasonable.

 My advisor left the business in 2002 and I've been going it alone since then.
 With Financial Engines giving me advice I feel pretty good.
-However, it's been years since I paid for an advisor and in 2007 I signed up with a Charles Schwab Portfolio Consultant.
+It's been years since I paid for an advisor.
+In 2007 I signed up with a Charles Schwab Portfolio Consultant.
 They require discretionary access to my account.
 I guess my aversion to discretionary advisors is wondering what I'd do if they made trades I didn't approve of?
 With a big company like Schwab I feel less concerned about that.
 The advisor only places the trades after I've agreed to it.
 They make a big deal out of that service, but it doesn't add much value to me.
 We make just a few trades to rebalance and I could do that.
-We'll see how it goes.
+I was happy with the advisor but in 2012 I ended that relationship.
+I had enough in assets to get a free Schwab account manager.
+We meet whenever I want to chat.
+She offers advice, investment options, she will have her assistant make trades for me if I want.
+I've been very, very happy with this arrangement.

 I must admit that for-fee asset managers do sometimes get a commission on a few things but they have to be very careful to disclose this to you when they offer the investment to you.
 I recommend not buying anything they get a commission on.
 I always told my advisor that if he recommends buying into an asset class I'll agree, but he needs to find me an investment that doesn't pay him a commission.
 He will tell me that the one he's recommending is the best even if he gets some commission on it, but with me he always has a second choice that does not involve any commission to him.